 Guess what... it worked great.
 I let each piece cool in the water, and then when I poured it out I had straightened tubing.
 After a month of frustration trying to physically force this stuff straight, a little heat did it in five minutes.

 So that's two major Duh's already and it's only January.
 I sure hope this doesn't go into the books as one of my stupider years.
+THAT would be pretty scary.
+I've had some pretty stupid years.

 It's not very encouraging that I just about completely missed this sunset, though.
 By the time I thought about it, the show was almost over.
 Perhaps I should just let La Gringa be in charge of the finer photos.
 She's better at it, anyway.